nika236/Rails_project/README.md

-1. Complete Ruby on Rails Developer,little changes
+1.First Test repo on the Complete Ruby on Rails Developer,little changes